lupae-cledevon/lupae-cledevon/README.md

 👋 Hi, I’m Jie Chen (alias: cencen - meaning Dawn).
 Jessica/Jessie was my penname into another creative writing project.
+Lily is the name of one of my creative writing drafts' heroine.
 👀 I’m interested in writing
 🌱 I’m currently reviewing my own writing drafts
 💞️ I’m into communication